Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Event selection

 As discussed in Section~\ref{sec:intro} the overlaps between the event selections presented herein and those of Ref.~\cite{CompanionPaper} are non negligible.
 In the 250~\GeV\ $<$ \ptv\ $<$ 400~\GeV\ region, approximately 40\% of the signal events are selected by both sets of selections, and the fraction of signal events uniquely selected by the \largeR\ jet analysis varies between 5\% and 30\% with increasing \ptv.
 In the \ptv\ $>$ 400~\GeV\ region, the overlap decreases progressively to reach approximately 15\% and the unique \largeR\ jet analysis signal events increase to 75\%\ at a \ptv\ of around 700~\GeV.

-Since the signal-to-background ratio increases for large Higgs boson transverse momenta~\autocite{Butterworth:2008iy,ATL-PHYS-PUB-2009-088}, events are further split into two \ptv\ bins with $250<\ptv<400\,\GeV$ and with $\ptv \geq 400\,\GeV$.

 The $t\bar{t}$ process is a major background in the 0- and 1-lepton channels.
-For $t\bar{t}$ events, the $b$-tagged track-jets associated with the Higgs-jet candidate are mainly a $b$- and a $c$-labelled jet (the former from a top-quark decay and the latter from the hadronic $W$ boson decay) and therefore a second $b$-jet from the other top-quark is often expected not associated with the Higgs-jet candidate.
+For $t\bar{t}$ events, the $b$-tagged track-jets associated with the Higgs-jet candidate are mainly a $b$- and a $c$-jet (the former from a top-quark decay and the latter from the hadronic $W$ boson decay) and therefore the second $b$-jet from the other top-quark is often expected to be identified as an additional $b$-tagged track-jet not associated with the Higgs-jet candidate.
 Taking this into account, signal regions (SR) in the 0- and 1-lepton channels are defined by vetoing on $b$-tagged track-jets outside the Higgs-jet candidate and control regions (CR), enriched in $t\bar{t}$ events, are built from events which fail this veto.
 The SRs and CRs are accounted for in the same way in the fit, but CRs are dominated by backgrounds and are used to constrain specific background components.

 Events in the 0- and 1-lepton channels are further categorised depending on the number of \smallR\ jets not matched to the Higgs-jet candidate, i.e. with $\Delta R$($H_{\text{cand}}$, \smallR\ jet)>1.0.
 Two categories are defined: a \textit{high-purity} signal region (HP SR) with 0 \smallR\ jets not matched to the Higgs-jet candidate and a \textit{low-purity} signal region (LP SR) with $\geq 1$ \smallR\ jets not matched to the Higgs-jet candidate.